Khayitbek03/khayitbek03-REACT2025Q3/README.md

 # class-component

-Create readme to get access to main branch in order to make PR
+Simple Readme to connect main branch with proper-class-components